1969 World Series: Game 5

-Dave McNally shut out the Mets through five innings and helped himself with a two-run homer in the third inning.
-Frank Robinson homered in the inning as well, and the Orioles looked to be cruising with a 3–0 lead.
+Dave McNally shut out the Mets through five innings and helped himself with a two-run homer in the third inning, following a Mark Belanger single, off game 2 winner Jerry Koosman.
+Frank Robinson homered off Koosman two batters later in the inning as well, and the Orioles looked to be cruising with a 3–0 lead.

 The Mets, however, benefited from two questionable umpire's calls.
-In the top of the sixth inning, Mets starting pitcher Jerry Koosman appeared to have hit Frank Robinson with a pitch, but plate umpire Lou DiMuro ruled that the pitch hit his bat before hitting him and denied him first base.
+In the top of the sixth inning, Mets starter Koosman appeared to have hit Frank Robinson with a pitch, but plate umpire Lou DiMuro ruled that the pitch hit his bat before hitting him and denied him first base.
 Replays showed, however, that Robinson was indeed hit first — the ball struck him on the hip, then bounced up and hit his bat.

 In the bottom of the sixth, McNally bounced a pitch that appeared to have hit Mets left fielder Cleon Jones on the foot, then bounced into the Mets' dugout.
 McNally and the Orioles claimed the ball hit the dirt and not Jones, but Mets manager Gil Hodges showed the ball to DiMuro, who found a spot of shoe polish on the ball and awarded Jones first base.
 McNally then gave up Series MVP Donn Clendenon's third homer of the series (a record for a five-game World Series that was tied by the Phillies' Ryan Howard in the 2008 Classic and by Boston’s Steve Pearce in the 2018 Series) to cut the lead to 3–2.